 You can also get bundles, like Zoho One, which is the entire Zoho suite of products.
 But the point is, whatever you need to do, you are nearly guaranteed that Zoho has an application that can do it.
-And these are merely the internal integration, not third-party integrations.
-Zoho Books integrations are not as comprehensive as certain competitors (Quickbooks Online comes to mind) in terms of external applications, but it has more than enough within the Zoho suite.
+Because all are a part of the same platform, the integration is seamless, and to use them; you only need to pay for your subscription and login.
+The Zoho Books integrations are not as comprehensive as certain competitors (Quickbooks Online comes to mind) in terms of external applications.

 Zoho Books User Experience

 Zoho Books offers an amazingly smooth user experience.
-In fact, I would go as far as to say that it offers the best user experience you are going to find.
-Zoho has created a product that is a sheer delight to use, but one that also offers an excellent level of functionality.
-I have broken down user experience into 5 key areas:
+I would go as far as to say that it offers the best user experience you will find.
+Zoho has created a product that is a sheer delight to use which also offers an excellent level of functionality.
+I have broken down user experience into five key areas:

-- Overall User Experience – Unlike Quickbooks, which has a steep and confusing learning curve, Zoho Books is simple.
+Overall User Experience – Unlike Zoho Books is simple to use, even without previous knowledge.
 The advanced features are there, but they do not get in the way while navigating the platform initially.
 Novice users will not be confused with the easy tutorials and step-by-step instructions, as well as the neat design.
 Everything with Zoho Books is intuitive, and the directories are easy to find and located where they should be.

-- Mobile Applications – The user-experience is also reflected in its Android and IOS mobile applications.
-A multi-screen dashboard displays charts for elements like Total Receivables, Cash Flow, and Income & Expense.
-Contact records, which are quite robust in the browser-based version, are well executed in the mobile app, though not nearly as detailed.
+Mobile Applications – The excellent user experience is also reflected in its Android and IOS mobile applications.
+A multi-screen dashboard displays charts for elements like Total Receivables, Cash Flow, and Income & Expenses.
+The contact records, which are quite robust in the browser-based version, are well executed in the mobile app, though not nearly as detailed.
 Open one, and you instantly see contact information and the receivables/payables balance.
 Icons on this screen let you call, email, or message the contact, while another icon takes you to links for creating new transactions, accepting payments, and more.

 Zoho Books Customer Service & Support

 Zoho Books’ customer service is exceptional.
-The two tickets that I sent in were responded to promptly, the first within 90 minutes and the second within 2 hours.
-What’s great about customer support with Zoho Books is that you can easily contact a live representative who is polite, knowledgeable, and friendly.
-This is exceedingly rare in the online accounting industry and many more sectors.
-Customer service is available 24 hours a day Monday through Friday.
+The two tickets that I sent in were answered promptly, the first within 90 minutes and the second within 2 hours.
+What’s great about the Zoho Books customer support is that you can quickly contact a live representative who is polite, knowledgeable, and friendly.
+It is exceedingly rare in the online accounting industry and many other sectors.
+Customer service is available 24 hours a day, Monday through Friday.

-They offer a lot of Zoho Books support options, including a YouTube series, live webinars, Twitter and Facebook accounts, a knowledge base, live chat, contact, form, phone, and email.
+Zoho Books also offers many support options, including a YouTube series, live webinars, Twitter and Facebook accounts, a knowledge base, live chat, contact, form, phone, and email.

 While there might be some complaints about Zoho Books on social review sites, you have to take this with a pinch of salt.
-Because Zoho has so many products, it is inevitable that some users are going to complain.
-You would be hard-pressed to find any serious negative reviews or complaints about Zoho Books specifically.
-And the main complaint is going to be in relation to lack of payroll support.
+Because Zoho has so many products, some users are inevitably going to complain.
+You would be hard-pressed to find any serious negative reviews or complaints about Zoho Books specifically, the main complaint is related to the lack of payroll support.
 Overall, Zoho Books’ support and customer service exceeded my expectations.

 Zoho Books Software Security

-Zoho Books takes its security precautions seriously, as can be seen on their whitepaper.
-They have divided their security features into 10 major areas:
+Zoho Books takes its security precautions seriously, as can be seen on its whitepaper.
+They have divided their security features into ten major areas: